Szfinx5/Login-Page-React-Lambda/README.md

 The registration page accepts the users name, email address and password (and confirm password).
 On submission this page will send a POST request to /user/register

 - **Login page**
 The login page takes an email address and password then send a POST request to /user/login

 - **Profile page**
-The landing page will be a shown once the user has registered or logged in.
+This page will be a shown once the user has registered or logged in.
+If the user is not logged in and try to go to this page, they will be redirected to the login page.
-This page can request the users details by sending a POST request with the JWT token and the email address.
+This page requests the user's details by sending a POST request with the JWT token and the email address.

 - **Homepage**
 A homepage with content and welcome message, including navigation.